 While many health benefits can be obtained from Patha, care should be made in the use of this herb, especially for people with pre-existing illnesses or those on specific types of treatment.

 Although it can have all the benefits for urinary tract functioning, individuals suffering from severe problems in the liver or kidneys should take extreme care.
-The drug is known to put more pressure on such organs when consumed in large quantities.
+The herb is known to put more pressure on such organs when consumed in large quantities.

 Patients with diabetes should monitor their blood sugar levels while taking Patha.
 The herb tends to drop the blood sugar level and hence would interact poorly with diabetes pills to cause hypoglycemia or low blood sugar levels.